helxplatform/devops/README.md

 ```

 For more detailed information on the charts see the [documentation](helx).
+For information on using the helx-monitoring chart see it's [documentation](helx/charts/helx-monitoring).

 ## HeLx Deployment to GKE Cluster Using Centos 8